 History Today has a feature on the long-lasting Italian industry of Pope betting.
 It focuses on the 1500s, a time with way too much history packed into the tiny geography of the Vatican.
 The church had reached a peak of secular control and wealth, then a series of wars and secessions broke it.

-Meanwhile, Italian aristocrats and bankers made and lost money by betting on each papal election.
 Some of the cardinals were aristocrats, part of the betting culture.
-The cardinals chose especially old and sick popes who would die fast, in order to weaken the bureaucracy and give more control to the cardinals.
+The cardinals chose especially old and sick popes who would die fast, in order to weaken the bureaucracy and provide more opportunities for betting.

 Hmm.
 Sounds familiar.
 An empire reaches maximum secular power, then a series of wars and secessions breaks it.
 Meanwhile the aristocrats in the legislature are betting on defense stocks and tech stocks, choosing especially old and sick leaders to favor their bets.

 The Popymarket itself is still running; the article says Parolin is currently a 5-2 favorite to succeed Prevost.
+(IIRC, Parolin was the strong favorite last time, and Prevost was a long shot.)

 = = = = =